cacodcar/cacodcar.github.io/_posts/2020-9-3-Picard_Iteration.md

 $$\phi_{i+1}(x) = y_0 -\int_{x_0}^{x}{\phi_i(x)*(1-\phi_i(x))}$$

-We can solve this by plugging our parameters into the picard_solver funtion
+We can solve this by plugging our parameters into the picard_solver function

 ```python
 y = picard_solver(0,.2, lambda x, y: -y*(1-y), n = 5)
 ```

 And then compare against the known solution.
-I used plotly to create an interactive graph so please zoom in and find the differences between the picard and exact solutions. (hint: look at the edges).
+I used Plotly to create an interactive graph, so please zoom in and find the differences between the Picard and exact solutions. (hint: look at the edges).

 ```python
 import numpy